mdn/content/files/en-us/web/css/@media/prefers-color-scheme/index.md

 The **`prefers-color-scheme`** [CSS](/en-US/docs/Web/CSS) [media feature](/en-US/docs/Web/CSS/Media_Queries/Using_media_queries#media_features) is used to detect if the user has requested a light or dark color theme.
 The user might indicate this preference through an operating system setting (e.g. light or dark mode) or a user agent setting.

-For embedded elements, `prefers-color-scheme` passes the `color-scheme` of the embedding element to the embedded content when acceptable from security standpoint.
+Using `prefers-color-scheme` in embedded elements allows you to style a component based on the `color-scheme` of the parent element when acceptable from security standpoint.
 This applies to both same and cross-origin SVG and iframe elements and prevents cases where OS and browser preferences for color schemes are conflicting.

 ## Syntax